Arcticgrayling/TidyDataProject/README.md

 The script:
 1. loads labels and activityList into tables.
 2. Train data is loaded into tables.
-  a.
-Labels are given to this train data.
+  * Labels are given to this train data.
-  b.
-Activities (with names) and Subject columns are added to the beginning
-	of the training data table.
+  * Activities (with names) and Subject columns are added to the beginning of the training data table.
-  c.
-Remove undesired columns/variables.
-A reg script is used to select only
-	Variables with mean() and std() in the variable name.
+  * Remove undesired columns/variables.
+A reg script is used to select only Variables with mean() and std() in the variable name.
 (1.)
 (2.)
-  d.
-For testing and verification purposes,  intermediary data was used.
+  * For testing and verification purposes,  intermediary data was used.
 	The script removes some of this data after the Test data is processed to free memeory.